jameshbush/UdacityDSAlgoP1DataStructureQuestions/README.md

 # Data Structures Project

+This course required implementing data structures to solve problems.
+I used Linked Lists, Queues, Priority Queues, and Binary Trees.
+This work is my own.
+It is not a tutorial.

 ### [LRU Cache](./01_lru_cache.py)

 Implements Least Recently Used Caching algorithm similar to this [Python functools decorator](https://docs.python.org/3/library/functools.html#functools.lru_cache).
 My cache tracks the most recently used elements with a Linked List Queue.
 It refreshes elements in queue in constant O(1) time using a hash map.